 There will be two tests for this course.
-A midterm on week 8 and a final at the end of the semester.
+A midterm on March 9th and a final on May 11th.
 These exams will be online, and you will need a computer with a strong internet connection, a microphone, and a webcam.
 The tests will be proctored using ProctorU Record +.